Decoding the Jargon: What Electricians Mean Exactly When They Refer to Light Bulbs

 FAQ Section:

-Can I make use of light bulbs with LEDs in an installation which requires incandescent bulbs?
+Can I use light bulbs with LEDs in an installation that requires incandescent bulbs?

-Yes, but you have be sure that the bulb has the correct shape and wattage for the fixture.
+Yes, but it is important to ensure that the bulb has the correct size and shape for the fixture.